ray-project/ray/doc/source/dask-on-ray.rst

 Best Practice for Large Scale workloads
 ---------------------------------------
 For Ray 1.3, the default scheduling policy is to pack tasks to the same node as much as possible.
-It is more desirable to load balance tasks if you run a large scale / memory intensive Dask on Ray workloads.
+It is more desirable to spread tasks if you run a large scale / memory intensive Dask on Ray workloads.

 In this case, there are two recommended setup.
-- Setting an internal config flag `scheduler_loadbalance_spillback` to change the scheduler to load balance tasks.
+- Reducing the config flag `scheduler_hybrid_threshold` to tell the scheduler to prefer spreading tasks across the cluster instead of packing.
 - Setting the head node's `num-cpus` to 0 so that tasks are not scheduled on a head node.

 .. code-block:: bash

   # Head node.
 Set `num_cpus=0` to avoid tasks are being scheduled on a head node.
-  RAY_SCHEDULER_LOADBALANCE_SPILLBACK=1 ray start --head --num-cpus=0
+  RAY_SCHEDULER_HYBRID_THRESHOLD=0.0 ray start --head --num-cpus=0

   # Worker node.
-  RAY_SCHEDULER_LOADBALANCE_SPILLBACK=1 ray start --address=[head-node-address]
+  RAY_SCHEDULER_HYBRID_THRESHOLD=0.0 ray start --address=[head-node-address]

 Out-of-Core Data Processing
 ---------------------------